telerik/kendo-intl/docs/num-parsing/api.md

 ### parseNumber

-Converts a string to a `Number` based on the specified locale.
+Converts a string into a `Number` based on the specified locale.

 ## Parameters